isledecomp/reccmp/docs/csv.md

 1008b608|__ftol|39
 ```

 The header on the first line defines the columns used in the file.
 The only required column is `"address"`.
-You can use the abbreviated `"addr"` if you prefer, but not both in the same file. `"address"` does not need to appear first, but this is common.
+It does not need to appear first, but this is common.

 The address value is always interpreted as a hexadecimal number, even if only digits 0-9 appear.
 You can use the typical `0x` prefix but it was omitted for this example.
 The `h` suffix sometimes seen in assembly code is not supported.